 halved and seeds scraped using the back of a knife

-Heat oven to 350°F and arrange a rack in the middle.
+Heat oven to 350°F and arrange ine rack in the upper third and one in the lower third of the oven.
+Set a rimmed baking sheet on the lower rack.
 Meanwhile, butter the inside of a 12-inch springform pan.

 Starting with half the dough and the buttered springform pan, take a handful at a time and lightly rub it between your palms at a distance of about 6 inches above the pan, letting the dough "rain down" into the pan.
 Mix the whole almonds into the remaining half of the dough then repeat the earlier technique until all the dough is in the pan.
 Take one additional spoonful of sugar and sprinkle it across the top of the pan.